 Disputes over Centrelink matters most commonly arise when a person’s application for a payment is rejected, when an existing payment is reduced or cancelled, or where a person has been overpaid and Centrelink has raised a debt against them.
 These issues are explored further in this chapter.

-If you have been issued with a debt, you should get legal advice before seeking review.
+If you have been issued with a debt, get legal advice before seeking review.
 If the debt is a result of fraud, you will need to complete a legal aid form for legal representation.